Login

 In the summer of 2021, Oliver’s family contacted Autism Early Support to seek help from our Outreach Team.
 He was finding his current childcare setting challenging, which had only been exacerbated by the disruption caused by the COVID-19 pandemic.
 His current setting was overwhelming as Oliver needs consistency, predictability and adjustments for his sensory differences.

-The adults have respected Oliver’s need for time and space, and in turn, he has developed his trust in them.
-He is now more relaxed, more content and will seek comfort from adults after a meltdown.
-This has enabled him to feel more content and relaxed and as a result, his character has started to shine through.
+The adults respected Oliver’s need for time and space, and in turn, he developed his trust in them.
+He became more relaxed, more content and sought comfort from adults after a meltdown.
+This has enabled him to feel more content and relaxed and as a result, his character started to shine through.
 He has a phenomenal memory, eye for detail and an infectious sense of humour.

 Since attending the Circle Centre Nursery he is happier, has a stronger sense of self, is becoming more independent, and is more flexible and tolerant.